jhartzell42/rust-c-book/src/intro.md

 So C++ and Rust both share the same essential goals:

-* The C goal: Be portable while exposing the full power of assembly language
+* The C goal: Be portable while exposing the full power of assembly language.
-* The C++ goal: Have modern, high-level programming language features while still outputting code as good as what an assembly language programmer would write
+* The C++ goal: Have modern, high-level programming language features while still outputting code as good as what an assembly language programmer would write.

-So if these goals appeal to you as a software developer, which programming language should you use?
+So if these goals appeal to you as a software developer, which programming language should you use, Rust or C++?

 In my mind, that depends then either on the non-essential goals, or else just the accidents of history and ecosystem.